OfficeDev/office-js-docs-pr/docs/excel/custom-functions-naming.md

 Most function names for built-in Excel functions appear in uppercase letters (such as `SUM`).
 As a best practice, we recommend to use uppercase for your custom function names so they appear consistent for users.

-Function names should not be named the same as:
+Function names shouldn't be named the same as:

 - Any cells between A1 to XFD1048576 or any cells between R1C1 to R1048576C16384.